The IRS may cover up to $5,000 of accessibility upgrades — including a website rebuild.

 *Educational information only — not tax advice.
 A CPA confirms eligibility, qualified expenses, and credit value.

 You’re not buying “a website.”
-You’re installing a 365-day ADA-minded growth system — and the IRS credit may help cover the accessibility portion.
+You’re installing a 365-day ADA-minded growth system — and the IRS credit may help offset the accessibility scope.

 The IRS Disabled Access Credit (IRC §44) generally uses this formula: (Eligible Spend − $250) × 50%, capped at $5,000 per year (CPA confirms eligibility + qualified scope).